danielpmadden/ai-osi-stack/docs/aeip-spec-v1-3.md

 and audit ledgers capture tamper-proof evidence for forensic review.

 ### 6.5 Privacy and Consent Metadata
-Privacy metadata informs every layer. `privacy.scope` delineates whether privacy commitments apply within an organization or across systemic boundaries.
-Systemic scope requires cross-organization consent tracking and mutual recognition of redaction rules. `privacy.consent` indicates the consent modality, with `explicit` requiring durable proof (e.g., signed forms) and `implicit` requiring policy citations. `privacy.justification` records the rationale for any access or redaction decisions, ensuring that oversight reviewers can examine the ethical calculus.
+Privacy metadata informs every layer. `privacy.scope` delineates whether privacy commitments apply within an Independent Custodian or across systemic boundaries.
+Systemic scope requires cross-Independent Custodian consent tracking and mutual recognition of redaction rules. `privacy.consent` indicates the consent modality, with `explicit` requiring durable proof (e.g., signed forms) and `implicit` requiring policy citations. `privacy.justification` records the rationale for any access or redaction decisions, ensuring that oversight reviewers can examine the ethical calculus.
 Implementations must treat privacy metadata as immutable once the handshake reaches Temporal Commit, barring additional commitments through subsequent handshakes.

 Privacy metadata interfaces with consent registries managed by governance bodies.
 AEIP recommends decentralized identity solutions so individuals can inspect and revoke consent using interoperable credentials.
-When privacy scope shifts from organizational to systemic, systems must re-run risk assessments and update oversight boards, ensuring that expanded sharing is justified and documented.
+When privacy scope shifts from Custodial to systemic, systems must re-run risk assessments and update oversight boards, ensuring that expanded sharing is justified and documented.

 ### 6.6 Governance Enforcement
 Governance enforcement ensures that obligations translate into action.
 Decision Cards include policy references, escalation contacts, and response timelines.
 Oversight nodes monitor compliance by subscribing to Governance layer updates and verifying that ledger entries align with policy commitments.
 Violations trigger Guardian Notes and may initiate remediation handshakes.
-Governance updates must include pointers to applicable legal frameworks, internal policies, and accountability roles to maintain clarity across organizations.
+Governance updates must include pointers to applicable legal frameworks, internal policies, and accountability roles to maintain clarity across Independent Custodians.

 Enforcement workflows include automated policy checks integrated into CI/CD pipelines.
 Prior to deploying new models, AEIP artifacts are scanned for compliance with internal policy codices.
 Non-compliant artifacts trigger blocking conditions,